qir-alliance/qat/docs/src/QuickStart/running-qat.md

 This demo is found in `qir/demo/QubitAllocation`.
 Note that static qubit allocation is not a straight forward task and there are many corner cases for which it simply will not work.
-For instance, recusively allocating qubit where recursion stops on a runtime parameter is one case that cannot be mapped.
+For instance, recursively allocating qubit where recursion stops on a runtime parameter is one case that cannot be mapped.
 QAT does a best effort, but at this point there is no garantuee of correctness.